-17.1 No time indulgence or relaxation on the part of RBMR shown or granted in respect of any of the provisions of this agreement shall in any way affect, diminish, restrict or prejudice the rights or powers of RBMR under this agreement or operate as or be a waiver of any breach by the customer of the terms of this agreement.
+17.1 No time indulgence or relaxation on the part of CEL shown or granted in respect of any of the provisions of this agreement shall in any way affect, diminish, restrict or prejudice the rights or powers of CEL under this agreement, or operate as or be a waiver of any breach by the customer of the terms of this agreement.

 “Charge” means the total amount payable for the service in respect of the collection charge, daily rental and delivery charge.